 PSYC/SOC 355 • Survey of Human Services (3 units)

 Prerequisite: PSYC 103C or SOC 100C.
 Survey of Human Services explores the ways in which care is provided for the whole individual, surveying community resources and developing an understanding of the ways in which human services are carried out in various settings.
 Ethical issues and the significance of a Christian worldview in human services are also examined.

 Prerequisite: PSYC 103C.
-Psychology of Work examines the role of psychology in enhancing well-being and productivity of working individuals and performance of organizations that employ them.
+Introduction to Industrial/Organizational Psychology examines the role of psychology in enhancing well-being and productivity of working individuals and performance of organizations that employ them.
 Issues concerning both individual and group functioning are discussed: employee selection, matching jobs and individuals, training, performance evaluation, productive and counterproductive behavior in organizations, stress, leadership and organizational development.
 Furthermore, all of these issues are considered in the context of multilevel cultural influences, from organizational cultures to demands due to globalization.

 PSYC 381 • Research Methods in Psychology (4 units)

 Prerequisites: PSYC 103C, PSYC 220C and PSYC/SOCS/MATH 265C.
 An introduction to qualitative and quantitative research methods in psychology, including experimental, quasi-experimental, and correlational approaches.
 Students will learn to think critically about research, assessing threats to internal and external validity.
 Students will consider ethical issues in research and will learn to design and conduct research, including searching the literature, using SPSS to analyze data, and writing formal research reports using APA style.